 Applies to: Active Directory identity providers

 The mapping for the company name attribute is used to configure SAML authentication at the CommCell level.
-The SAML authentication applies to all companies in the CommCell environment.
+The SAML authentication applies to all companies in the Commvault environment.

-From the navigation pane, go to Manage > Security > Identity server.
+From the navigation pane, go to Manage > Security.

 The Identity servers page appears.

-In the Application name column, click the application.
+In the Name column, click the name of the SAML application.

 The Edit attributes dialog box appears.